-Professor Emeritus Ansbacher; Professors Achenbach, Albee, Burchard, Daniloff, Forgays, Howell, Jojfe, Kapp, Lawson, Leitenberg, Musty (Chairperson); Associate Professors Bond, Gordon, Hasazi, Kessler, Leff, Rosen, Yadav; Assistant Professors Barrera, Bouton, Bronstein, Compas, Lobato-Barrera, Lorenz, Miller, Rothblum; Adjunct Associate Professor Copeland; Adjunct Assistant Professors Barasch, Dietzel, Does, Hurley, Schwaber, Stoltenberg, Thompson; Research Assistant Professor S. Burchard; Clinical Assistant Professors Carling, Peyser, Pithers, Solomon; Adjunct Instructors Benay, Reimondi; Clinical Instructor Cioffari.
+Professor Emeritus Ansbacher; Professors Achenbach, Albee, Burchard, Forgays, Howell, Joffe, Kapp, Lawson, Leitenberg, Musty (Chairperson); Associate Professors Bond, Gordon, Hasazi, Kessler, Leff, Rosen, Yadav; Assistant Professors Bouton, Bronstein, Compas, Lorenz, Miller, Rothblum; Adjunct Associate Professor Copeland; Adjunct Assistant Professors Dietzel, Does, Schwaber, Stoltenberg, Thompson; Research Assistant Professor S. Burchard; Clinical Assistant Professors Carling, Peyser, Pithers, Solomon; Adjunct Instructors Benay, Reimondi; Clinical Instructor Cioffari.

 The Ph.D. program in General and Experimental Psychology began in 1964, and now includes ongoing research in a variety of areas.
-Details of ongoing research are available on request from the Chairperson, Department of Psychology.
+Details of ongoing research is available on request from the Chairperson, Department of Psychology.
 Students in this program are involved early in independent research projects.
 Further information on specific program specialties can be obtained from the Chairperson, Department of Psychology.

 The Ph.D. program in Clinical Psychology began in 1969.
-It stresses early placement in a variety of clinical facilities and emphasizes the development of research and service techniques relevant to clinical problems encountered in those settings.
-The clinical program is fully accredited by the American Psychological Association, and is now under review as part of the normal reaccreditation process of that association.
+It places equal emphasis on research and clinical training.
+The clinical program is fully accredited by the American Psychological Association.
 Further information on the types of clinical facilities and the research interests of the clinical faculty can be obtained from the Chairperson, Department of Psychology.